ra1zzzengpt/cli-messanger/README.md

 - Full conversation history fetched on every request — no stale state.
 - **Chat dump** — export an entire conversation to a local text file via `/dump`.
 - Chat list stored locally; peers are resolved by ID from the server.
+- Password is sent with each mutating request — no session tokens.

 ### Security
 - Local config is encrypted with **libsodium** (XSalsa20-Poly1305) and persisted as Base64-encoded ciphertext with a random salt and nonce.